vegaprotocol/vega/GETTING_STARTED.md

 With vega built it is technically possible to run the node locally, but it is a bit cumbersome.
 The steps are here if you are feeling brave: https://github.com/vegaprotocol/networks

-An alternative is to use `dockerizedvega` (DV) which will trivially spin up a working system for you.
+An alternative is to use `dockerisedvega` (DV) which will trivially spin up a working system for you.
 The script and some detailed information can be found here: https://github.com/vegaprotocol/devops-infra/blob/master/scripts/dockerisedvega.sh

 ### Accessing Docker Registry

-To use the `dockerizedvega.sh` script, you will need to pull images from the Vega private docker registry on GitHub.
-To do this, you need to generate a personal access token and use it to log in to the registry via the docker-cli.
+To use the `dockerisedvega.sh` script, you will need to pull images from the Vega private docker registry on GitHub.
+To do this, you need to generate a personal access token and use it to log into the registry via the docker-cli.

-To generate a personal access token, log in to GitHub and navigate to the `Personal access tokens` page in your profile settings [https://github.com/settings/tokens](https://github.com/settings/tokens).
+To generate a personal access token, log into GitHub and navigate to the `Personal access tokens` page in your profile settings [https://github.com/settings/tokens](https://github.com/settings/tokens).

 - Click on `Generate new token` button to generate a new token
 - Under note, give the token a descriptive name so you know what the token is for